zicht/zss/README.md

 # 📐 ZSS – Sass for design systems

-ZSS is a Sass framework that helps you build UI components with design scales.
+ZSS is a Sass framework that helps you build design systems with configurable design scales.

 ---
 - [Background](#background)